 Barbecuing in Camden

-In theory, all Camden parks allow barbecues—but it’s sadly not quite that simple.
+In theory, all Camden parks allow barbecues from 11th April-20th September 2022 but sadly it’s not quite that simple.
 Some parks in Camden Borough aren’t managed by Camden Council, so they’re strictly off limits for would-be grillers.

 Lincoln’s Inn Fields